 Passwords must be changed as soon as possible after exposure or suspected compromise.
 Exposure of passwords and suspected compromises must immediately be reported to NERSC at firstname.lastname@example.org or the Account Support Group, email@example.com.

-How To Change Your Password in NIM¶
+How To Change Your Password in Iris¶

 Passwords must be changed under any one of the following circumstances:

 - Immediately after someone else has obtained your password (do NOT give your password to anyone else).

 - As soon as possible, but at least within one business day after a password has been compromised or after you suspect that a password has been compromised.